iovisor/libiov/docs/event-api.md

 class MyGen : public Generator {
   MyGen() : Generator() { ... }

-  /* Example of a worker method that generates Event instances based on hardware events */ void worker() {
+  /* Example of a worker method that generates HardwareEvent instances based on hardware events */ void worker() {
     while (true) {
       /* wait for some hardware event to happen */